Privlko/try1/theoreticalframeword.md

 Non of the theories above differentiate between internal and external mobility.
 Each author only suggests a relationship between a given position and the subsequent position; the channels and mechanisms which are taken to secure the second position are irrelevant.
 Thus, many of the theories above can easily apply to internal promotions as well as external job quits.
 Despite this, the discussion around job mobility has focused heavily on external mobility to new employers.
 Whats more, of the few papers which have compare internal and external mobility types, most resemble separate mechanisms for improving separate outcomes, a conclusion that is often missing from job mobility literature.

-## Voluntary Mobility to “Better” Positions
+## Voluntary mobility to “better” positions

 Mobility’s consequences are somewhat understudied.
 Traditionally, authors have focused more on predicting mobility than studying its effects (Fuller 2008; Pavlopoulos et al. 2007; Le Grand and Tåhlin 2002).
 A limitation in existing studies is the strong focus on external mobility alone.
 In order to highlight this, we split the literature in two camps; first, studies where authors estimate the impact of external quits to a new employer alone; second, studies which compare and contrast the consequences of internal and external mobility.
 The review shows that studies which estimate the effect of quitting, frame quits as mechanisms for improving outcomes.
 However, these studies assume that internal mobility has no effect on workers, treating them as no different than years where workers remain in the same job with the same employer.
 Studies which compare and contrast the impact of internal and external mobility hold different conclusions.
 Here, internal and external mobility yield different outcomes for workers which suggests they make compromises by choosing one form of voluntary mobility over another (Kalleberg and Mastekaasa 2001; Gesthuizen and Dagevos 2008; Dwyer 2004).
 Routinely, external exits lead to higher subjective outcomes than promotions.